 As it is, the Bourbon Orleans Hotel is a hotspot for paranormal activity, and the hotel welcomes anyone and everyone who seeks to experience the paranormal themselves.
 In the past, they have even offered their own Ghost Camp, where they held an overnight investigation led by the New Orleans Ghost Hunters.
 Seminars on the paranormal were offered to participants, and even a seance was conducted in the hopes of reaching the spirits that still haunt the Bourbon Orleans.

-If you're looking to hear more about the paranormal activity occurring at the Bourbon Orleans, join us on our New Orleans Haunted Pub Crawl or are Killers & Thrillers Tours, where the Bourbon Orleans is often a stop along the way!
+If you're looking to hear more about the paranormal activity occurring at the Bourbon Orleans, join us on our Haunted Pub Crawls or one of our Ghost Tours, where the Bourbon Orleans is often a stop along the way!

 Seated between Royal Street and Bourbon and on the back door of St. Louis Cathedral, the Bourbon Orleans Hotel is a story of fame, power, love, faith, and death.
 For history-lovers, this hotel is probably the right for you.